JaimieHemmings/ciscoop/README.md

 Based on the premise of creating a minimally viable product I have decided to focus on implementing only the core functionality for the application to meet the minimum required specifications for functionality.
 This means on the initial development sprint I will be implementing features 1, 2, 3, 4, 5 and 12.

+### Functionality Requirements

+- Clean and thematically cohesive design
+- Functional and aesthetic presentation of blog posts
+- Login/logout functionality
+- Full CRUD functionality
+- Defensive programming usage to safeguard the database from malicious or erroneous input
+- Appropriate handling of error messages

 # Create Virtual environment

 To create a virtual environment for the project open gitbash or CLI of your choice within the project directory.
 To do this follow the instructions below: